Meta-Offline and Distributional Multi-Agent RL for Risk-Aware Decision-Making: The Offline Meta-CQR Framework

-We rely on the model agnostic meta-learning (MAML) algorithm to ensure scalability for different network configurations.
-Consider the set $\mathcal{T} = \{\tau_1, \cdots, \tau_N\}$ that consists of $N$ unique tasks that are sampled randomly and independently from a task distribution $p(\tau)$.
-In this problem, we assume that each task corresponds to a unique objective with a unique $\lambda$ value that controls the trade-off between AoI and transmission power as in~\eqref{rewards}.
-The objective is to find the initial parameters $\theta^u$ for each agent $u$ that rapidly adapts to new tasks in a few stochastic gradient descent (SGD) steps~\cite{metagraphlocgraphbase}.
-In MAML, the offline dataset $\mathcal{B}^u$ is spitted into offline support set $\mathcal{B}^u_{\text{support}}$ and offline query set $\mathcal{B}^u_{\text{query}}$.
-For the independent CQL case, each agent $u$ updates the initial parameters for each task $\tau_i$ using the offline support set $\mathcal{B}^u_{\text{support}}$ as follows
+To design adaptive I-CQR and CTDE-CQR algorithms, we combine them with MAML, where the objective is to find the initial parameters $\theta^i$ for each agent $i$ that rapidly adapts to new tasks in a few stochastic gradient descent (SGD) steps.
+In MAML, the offline dataset $\mathcal{B}$ is split into offline support set $\mathcal{B}_{\text{support}}$ and offline query set $\mathcal{B}_{\text{query}}$.
+To integrate the MAML algorithm into the proposed I-CQR and CTDE-CQR algorithms, we can easily rewrite~\eqref{maml_1} and~\eqref{maml_2} by replacing the losses with algorithm-specific losses.
+For the independent CQR case, each agent $i$ updates the initial parameters for each task $\tau_i$ using the offline support set $\mathcal{B}_{\text{support}}$ as follows